| Astrocytomas are

 frequently distinguished based on the

+presence of necrosis and endothelial proliferation.
 Individual variants of astrocytoma may display both age and

 location related predilections.
+For example, the

 majority of pilocytic astrocytomas occurs in childhood population and

+involves the cerebellum.
 A tendency to the

 diagnosis of higher tumor grades is found with